Frequently Asked Questions

 Coordination between Medicaid and Premium Tax Credits

-To illustrate this, assume John is a student in a state that had not expanded Medicaid in January 2014.
-When he applied for premium tax credits, his projected income from his part-time job was $13,000 for the year, which was over the $11,490 poverty line for a single individual in 2014.
+To illustrate this, assume John is a student in a state that had not expanded Medicaid in November 2017.
+When he applied for premium tax credits for 2018 coverage during open enrollment in November, his projected income from his part-time job was $13,000 for the year, which was over the $12,060 poverty line for a single individual in 2017.
 John does not work as many hours as he thought he would and his actual income ends being about $11,000.
 When the IRS reconciles his premium tax credits, it will use his actual income even though it is slightly below the poverty line.

 Changes in Income